voltpop/vp-ansible/README.md

 * [vp-listener](https://github.com/voltpop/vp-listener)
 * [vp-announce](https://github.com/voltpop/vp-announce)

+## Configuration

+an .env file holds the path to the ansible config

 ## Development

 This service is wrapped in pipenv, requiring only git and python3 to be present to configure a machine